- “PILGRIMAGES: Why do we do them and what are the benefits?” (written by Fr. James 2019/02/03)

 Pilgrimage: Spring Break to Wash DC-Baltimore, MD

-Join us on our Spring Break (Lent) Pilgrimage during DC Cherry Blossom Time, Tuesday, March 31 to Thursday, April 2, with Fr.
-James Conlon, pastor of St. Francis of Assisi Church, Ann Arbor to explore our Catholic heritage in our Nation’s Capital, Washington DC-Baltimore, MD, at blossom time.
+Join us on our Pilgrimage Tuesday, July 7 to Thursday, July 9, with Fr.
+James Conlon, pastor of St. Francis of Assisi Church, Ann Arbor to explore our Catholic heritage in our Nation’s Capital, Washington DC-Baltimore, MD.
 Sign up here.

 This is a “Seminar at Sea, with talks by Steve Ray and Fr.
 James Conlon.
 Read more about it here.